MalaquiasCreat/MalaquiasCreat/README.md

 </div>

 <p align="center">
-  🚀 Passionate about building innovative solutions & exploring emerging technologies.
+  Focused on creating innovative solutions and exploring emerging technologies.
   <br/>Feel free to dive into my projects, collaborate, or connect!
 </p>